faceless2/json/README.md

 }
 ```

-A specific subclass of BMFF is used by [C2PA](https://c2pa.org), and the bulk of this package is
+A specific use of BMFF is [C2PA](https://c2pa.org), and the most of this package are
 classes to read and write C2PA objects ("stores"), including helper classes to embed them into JPEG.
-While the C2PA format is built on BMFF boxes, those boxes typically contain Json and the signature is COSE,
+While the C2PA format is built on BMFF boxes, those boxes typically contain JSON or CBOR
-so this package makes heavy use of `com.bfo.json`.
+and the signature is COSE, so this package makes heavy use of `com.bfo.json`.

 The [C2PAStore](https://faceless2.github.io/json/docs/com/bfo/box/C2PAStore.html) class is the top
 level entrypoint into the C2PA package.
 Here's a quick example showing verifying a JPEG